stripe/rainier/docs/intro.md

 ## This Overview

 The rest of this overview is split into four sections.
-We recommend you read them all before you start working with Rainier.
+We recommend that you read through each of them before you start working with Rainier.
 They are:

 * [Priors and Random Variables](priors.md)